 Why we do it

-“Imaginative power is our real power, artistry is our equity.”
+.“Imaginative power is our real power, artistry is our equity.”

-At a time when the added value of the arts are still under scrutiny, when professional artists mainly operate in loose structures of networks and self-organisation, SEA Foundation makes an effort to visualise the added value that imagination brings to society as well as bringing research and innovation in visual art to the attention of a wider audience.
+At a time when the added value of the arts is still under scrutiny, when professional artists mainly operate in loose structures of networks and self-organisation, SEA Foundation makes an effort to visualise the added value that imagination brings to society as well as bringing research and innovation in visual art to the attention of a wider audience.

 Smarter by experimenting